What is PSHCE?

-The acquisition of skills, attitudes, values and understanding is essential to ensure the entitlement of all pupils’ spiritual, moral, cultural, mental and physical development and for their preparation for opportunities, responsibilities and experiences of adult life.
-Successful PSHCE education is achieved through formal and informal learning and from experiences throughout the school.
+PSHCE stands for ‘Personal, Social, Health and Citizenship Education.
+The acquisition of skills, attitudes, values and understanding is essential to ensure the entitlement of all pupils’ spiritual, moral, cultural and social (SMSC) development and for their preparation for opportunities, responsibilities and experiences of adult life.
+Successful PSHCE education is achieved through formal and informal learning and from experiences throughout the school, including the direct an indirect teaching of the British Values.
 Pupils are encouraged to take part in a wide range of experiences across and beyond the curriculum contributing fully to the life of Usworth Colliery Primary School and communities.
 In doing so they recognise their own worth, work well with others and become increasingly responsible for their own learning.
-They reflect on their own experiences and understand how they are developing personally and socially tackling many spiritual, moral, social and cultural issues that are part of growing up.
+They reflect on their own experiences and understand how they are developing personally and socially tackling many SMSC issues that are part of growing up.
 Children learn to understand and respect our common humanity, diversity and differences so that they can go on to form effective fulfilling relationships, that are an essential part of life and learning.

-The knowledge, skills and understanding to be taught are in four interrelated sections.
+The four main knowledge, skills and understanding to be taught within PSHCE lessons are in four interrelated sections:

 - Developing confidence and responsibility and making the most of pupils’ abilities.

 - Preparing to play an active role as citizens.

 - Developing a healthy safer lifestyle

 - Developing good relationships and respecting the differences between people.